dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0207.md

-# Chapter 17 Creating and Modifying Nongraphical Objects
+# 0207.
+Creating and Modifying Nongraphical Objects

 Nongraphical objects represent the block definitions, named styles, and other objects that are stored in a drawing but aren't present in model space or one of the named layouts.
 These objects can and typically do affect the display of graphical objects placed in model space or a named layout, though.
 While model space and named layouts are typically not thought of as nongraphical objects, they are.
 Model space is a special block definition, whereas a layout is an object that is based on a plot configuration—commonly called a page setup—with a reference to a block definition.